mialkin/docs/asp.net/middleware.md

 An individual request delegate can be specified in-line as an anonymous method (called in-line middleware), or it can be defined in a reusable class.
 These reusable classes and in-line anonymous methods are **middleware**, also called **middleware components**.
 Each middleware component in the request pipeline is responsible for invoking the next component in the pipeline or short-circuiting the pipeline.
 When a middleware short-circuits, it's called a **terminal middleware** because it prevents further middleware from processing the request.

+The order that middleware components are added in the Startup.Configure method defines the order in which the middleware components are invoked on requests and the reverse order for the response.
+The order is **critical** for security, performance, and functionality.

 ## Links

 * [↑ Middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware)